 Because Earth surface dynamics depend on so many internal and external processes and their interactions, it is important to develop a holistic approach, pursuing geomorphology within a comprehensive, multi-disciplinary framework and with an eye on resolving all major processes on matching spatial and temporal scales.
 The research group does this with specific attention to five broad themes that encompass many of the challenges listed above.
 These themes are:

-Principal aim: To resolve mechanisms, patterns and rates of erosion, their controls, and their role in landscape evolution to enable interpretation of the landscape as a record of past environmental change, to predict effects of future environmental and climate change, and to evaluate and mitigate natural hazard risk.
+Principal aim: Resolve mechanisms, patterns and rates of erosion, their controls, and their role in landscape evolution to enable interpretation of the landscape as a record of past environmental change, to predict effects of future environmental and climate change, and to evaluate and mitigate natural hazard risk.

-In this theme we are concerned with the mechanics of erosion on hillslopes, in river channels, and in glacial, aeolian and marine environments, and the mathematical representation of these processes.
+In this theme we are concerned with the mechanics of glacial, aeolian and marine erosion on hillslopes and in river channels, and the mathematical representation of these processes.
 In addition, established and novel techniques are used to quantify shallow exhumation and denudation over a range of time scales, in support of observational studies of landscape dynamics.
-These techniques will include OSL thermo-chronometry and Raman spectroscopy in addition to thermochronometric and geochemical approaches.
+These techniques will include optically stimulated luminescence thermo-chronometry (OSL) and Raman spectroscopy in addition to thermochronometric and geochemical approaches.
 Observational insights are combined with theoretical considerations and numerical and physical modelling to advance understanding of the erosional evolution of topography.
 This theme, within the heartland of Geomorphology, provides an anchor and forum for other, inter-disciplinary activities of the group.

 Principal aim: To identify and constrain the mechanisms by which erosion influences Earth’s Carbon Cycle.